-There is an element of “work” to these jobs, but, when you don’t have to replace paper in the printers or help a student or professor with a task, you can use the time to study.
+There is an element of “work” to these jobs, but when you don’t have to replace paper in the printers or help a student or professor with a task, you can use the time to study.

 26. Give Campus Tours

-Many colleges often have groups of visitors that come to view the historic buildings or historical sites on the campus grounds and offer a 1-hour tour several times each day.
-If you meeting new people and have school pride, being a tour guide is an easy way to earn a few extra dollars without a huge time commitment.
+Many colleges often have groups of visitors that come to view the historic buildings or sites on the campus grounds and offer a 1-hour tour several times each day.
+If you like meeting new people and have school pride, being a tour guide is an easy way to earn a few extra dollars without a huge time commitment.

 27. Be a Cashier at the School Museum or Campus Gift Shop

-Many historic colleges also have a school museum that tells about the history of the college and might include special collections donated by alumni for current students and visitors to enjoy.
+Many historical colleges also have a school museum that tells about the history of the college and might include special collections donated by alumni for current students and visitors to enjoy.
 Included in every museum or campus is a gift shop and a cash register manned by a student cashier.

-Being a cashier means you might not have as much free time to study compared to being a computer lab or library assistant, however, being able to remain on-campus might mean you can walk to work and save on driving expenses.
+Being a cashier means you might not have as much free time to study compared to being a computer lab or library assistant.
+However, being able to remain on-campus might mean you can walk to work and save on driving expenses.